-I’m a web developer by day, a Mozilla contributor, open source advocate and Apple fan on the side.
+I’m a developer by day, open source advocate, hardware hacker, and Apple fan on the side.
 I graduated college in the spring of 2006 with a B.S. in Business Administration specializing in Management Information Systems.

-I’m a TV addict who has likely seen every episode of most popular US sitcoms and some cartoons.
-Despite this obsession with television I still doesn’t have a TiVo (thankfully, or I’d never sleep).
-I’m known to start quoting sitcoms like Seinfeld in mid conversation as if it were natural, because it is.
+I’m a TV/Movie addict who has likely seen every episode of most popular US sitcoms and some cartoons.
+I’m known to start quoting sitcoms like Seinfeld in mid conversation as if it were natural… because it is.

 Occasionally I end up traveling.

-I am currently employed by CBS Interactive as a Developer working on CBSNews.com.
-The views expressed in this blog are mine alone, and do not represent the views of CBS or CBS Interactive.
+I am currently employed by CBS Interactive (part of ViacomCBS) as a developer working on CBSNews.com.
+The views expressed in this blog are mine alone, and do not represent the views of CBS Interactive, or ViacomCBS.

-I’m also working on many projects though a few more prominent things stand out:
+I’m also working on a few side projects though a few more prominent things stand out:

 I wrote SafePasswd.com in 2006 as an experiment to make passwords that are easier to remember so that you can have unique passwords for different things.
 So far it’s worked rather well and it’s recommended by many people.